joshgummersall/statsd-alerting-backend/readme.md

 ## Development

 This plugin is written in CoffeeScript that is compiled to Javascript automatically when publishing to NPM (see `gulpfile.js` and `package.json` for more details).
 To work on this plugin, simply clone the repository and run `npm install`.
 I would suggest running `gulp watch` in a separate shell to watch the source Coffeescript files for changes and automatically compile them to Javascript files.

 ## Configuration

 TODO: this

+#### `slack`

+List your Slack incoming webhook configuration information.
+Required keys are `host` and `token`.
+The username will default to "statsd-alerts" and the channel will default to #alerts.

+#### `pagerduty`

+Simply list your Pagerduty service key.

+#### `event`

+Think of this as a list of events (StatsD `counters` or `gauges`) that you want to send alerts immediately as they are sent.
+A good example of this would be an exception happening or a user signing up for something.
+You can use wildcards in the event name (see [wildcard](https://www.npmjs.org/package/wildcard) for formatting and matching information).

+#### `metrics`

+Think of this as a list of aggregate metrics you want to alert on.
+Typical uses for this would be alerting when an average time is greater than a set value or when the rate of counter exceeds some value.
+You could also alert when the difference (or `delta`) of a current metric and its previous value exceeds a certain value.
+See the [integration test](https://github.com/joshgummersall/statsd-alerting-backend/blob/master/test/integration_test.coffee) for more information on how to use these alerts.
+The metrics names should be exact names (no wildcard matching is supported here).

+#### Supported Alert Types

+Currently you can alert using [Slack](https://slack.com/), [Pagerduty](http://www.pagerduty.com/), or logging to stdout.
+Please ensure that you have the proper configuration values for whichever alerting sources you specify in your configuration file.

 ## Example Configuration